Wales & Edwards: History

 The company began life as a garage which acted as an agency for Morris and Wolseley cars.
 In the early 1940s, they serviced cars and sold petrol, as well as having the car salesroom.
-As part of the war effort during World War II, the garage was divided into two, with one half servicing cars for essential users, such as doctors, vets and farmers, and the other half servicing Morris 15 cwt Quads and Mobile workshops for the army.
+As part of the war effort during World War II, the garage was divided into two, with one half servicing cars for essential users, such as doctors, vets and farmers, and the other half servicing Morris 15 cwt (750 kg) Quads and Mobile workshops for the army.
 They also worked on parts for Spitfire aircraft, and the workforce was swelled by a number of Italian prisoners of war during this period.

 The company diversified once hostilities had ceased, and Mervyn Morris produced designs for a battery electric vehicle.
 Staples such as bread and milk were delivered in many parts of the country by horse and cart, and the electric vehicle developed into a cheaper solution for milk deliveries.
-Roddington Dairy was the first to order a vehicle, which was delivered to them in early 1951.
+Rodington Dairy was the first to order a vehicle, which was delivered to them in early 1951.
 A base for manufacturing the vehicles was set up at Harlescott, a suburb to the north of Shrewsbury, and they obtained wiring harnesses from Hartley Electromotive, an electrical engineering company which had moved to Monkmoor, to the east of Shrewsbury, in 1949.

 In 1951, United Dairies circulated a specification for a milk delivery vehicle to a number of potential manufacturers, who were asked to produce prototypes.
-W&E were assisted in this by Mickleover Transport, a subsidiary of United Dairies, who were responsible for managing the transport needs of the company.
+W & E were assisted in this by Mickleover Transport, a subsidiary of United Dairies, who were responsible for managing the transport needs of the company.
 The prototype was tested, and two significant changes were made before production started.
 The transmission was replaced with a modified design, for which Mickleover obtained a patent, and the electrical control gear was made more robust.
-By 1953, some 700 were in service, and W&E were able to make them available to other customers.
+By 1953, some 700 were in service, and W & E were able to make them available to other customers.
 United Dairies placed an order for a further 1,250 vehicles in mid-1953.
-The vehicle was a 3-wheeled design, with a single wheel at the front, steered by a tiller, and two powered wheels at the back.
+The vehicle was a three-wheeled design, with a single wheel at the front, steered by a tiller, and two powered wheels at the back.
 The turning circle was just 18 ft, and the motor had a chain drive to a bevel shaft, which included a rubber-bonded coupling, to reduce starting and braking torque.
-This gave good starting performance, even when there was snow or ice on the road surface.
+This gave good starting performance, even when there was snow or ice on the road.
 Batteries were located beneath the driver's seat, and the 29-volt motor was controlled by a Sharp contactor and four-stage controller.